 - The cost of the live whole or half animal is $5 per pound hanging weight, payable to Pleasant Valley Family Farms within 3 days of slaughter.

-- The cost to have the animal slaughtered is $30 for a half or $60 for a whole, payable to the processor at time of pickup.
+- The cost to have the animal slaughtered is $40 for a half or $80 for a whole.

-- The cost to have the meat aged, cut, wrapped and frozen so it's ready to take home is $.60 per pound hanging weight for paper wrapped or $.70 per pound for vacuum sealed.
+- The cost to have the meat aged, cut, wrapped and frozen so it's ready to take home is $.75 per pound for vacuum sealed.
 Hanging weight is usually 59% to 62% of the live weight.
-This is payable to the butcher.

 As an example, buying half of a 1000-pound cow would cost: